 Expanding and transforming the J. Paul Leonard Library

-This article was written by Victoria Billings on December 4th, 2014.
+This article was written by CSU Libraries on December 4th, 2014.

 At San Francisco State University, an expansion and renovation of the library building came with a chance to improve learning spaces.